- Park your Volkswagen on level ground.

 How often should I change VW brake fluid?

-We recommend flushing VW brake system every two years.
+We recommend flushing the VW brake system every two years.

 Moisture can build up and corrode the brake lines, causing pistons to seize and metal pipes to rust.